 Now, manually finding and installing drivers isn’t an easy job, so this is where DriverPack can help you.
 DriverPack is a completely free software to automatically download the latest drivers for your PC and install them.
 It will automatically fix all driver-related problems and make sure your PC components are running on the latest drivers.

 Alternatively, you can also give Driver Booster by IObit or DriverFix a try.
-This automatic driver updater software has different databases of drivers, so there is a possibility one may not work well for you but the other will.
+The automatic driver updater software has different databases of drivers, so there is a possibility one may not work well for you but the other will.
 You can try Driver booster if DriverPack doesn’t solve your problems.